 |Campus||Am Neuen Palais & Golm|

-The master’s course in "Integrative Sport, Movement and Health Sciences" is characterized by its orientation on research-based classes and projects.
+The master’s course in "Integrative Sport, Movement and Health Sciences" is, above all, characterized by its orientation on research-based classes and projects.
 Students consolidate their specialized knowledge received during their bachelor studies, expand their analytical skills and develop their methodological expertise.
 The program focuses on health and sport science related knowledge in the area of therapy, prevention and rehabilitation.

 Moreover, it is concerned with:

-Moreover, you will have to complete a four-week internship (160 hours in total) in a relevant area and prove that your English language skills are on level B2 (as defined by the common European reference outlines for languages).
-Applicants whose mother tongue is not German need to prove German language skills on level B2 (as defined by the common European reference outlines for languages).
+Moreover, you will have to provide proof of a four-week internship (160 hours in total) in a relevant area and prove that your English language skills are on level B2 (as defined by the Common European Framework of Reference for Languages).
+Applicants whose mother tongue is not German need to prove German language skills on level B2 (as defined by the Common European Framework of Reference for Languages).

 More detailed information can be found in the program specific admissions regulations.